derekhe99/Energy_Demand_Forecast/README.md

 Derek He- Power Consumption Demand Forecast

+Note: All code was created by the GitLab user unless otherwise specified by the comments in the code.
+Main sources of Open-Source code include machinelearningmastery.com, analyticsvidhya.com, and scikitlearn documentation.
+Many open source code accomplishes the various desired tasks, but were modified by the GitLab User to adapt to the specific problem.

 Summary of Results:
-A LSTM model obtained a Mean Squared Error of 8.36 on a test dataset of 100 rows (containing 96 forecasted times per row).
+A LSTM model obtained a Mean Squared Error of 9.106 on a test dataset of 100 rows (containing 96 forecasted times per row).
 The Augmented Dickey Fuller test indicated that the boxcox transformed data had the most correlation between the USAGE_KWH values.